 You are required to demonstrate English proficiency if you do not have a baccalaureate or graduate degree with primary instruction in English awarded from an accredited institution in the United States, Australia, Canada, Ireland, New Zealand, and/or the United Kingdom (England, Northern Ireland, Scotland, and Wales).
 The Graduate School reserves the right to require proof of English proficiency.

 Submitting Official Test Scores

 You must take all required tests before your application will be marked as completed and evaluated.
-You are responsible for requesting that official test scores be sent directly to the Graduate School.
+You are responsible for requesting that official test scores be sent directly to the Graduate School from the testing agency.
 Please allow 2-4 weeks from the date of your test or score request for delivery and processing of your scores.
 Your application status will be updated when we receive each official test score.